solliancenet/azure-machine-learning-quickstarts/lab-0/azure-notebooks-setup/README.md

 1. Obtain the public IP address `xx.xxx.xxx.xx` of the DLVM from Azure Portal.

-2. Log into Jupyter hub using the URL: https://xx.xxx.xxx.xx:8000/hub/login
+2. Log into Jupyter hub running on the DLVM using the URL: https://xx.xxx.xxx.xx:8000/hub/login

 ![Jupyter Hub Login](./images/setup_vm/hub_login.png)